-Some modern paint finishes seem to be highly susceptible to marring no matter how carefully they are treated, and drying them off after washing poses two key problems.
+Some modern paint finishes are susceptible to marring no matter how carefully they are treated, and drying them off after washing poses two key problems.
 Firstly, there is always the danger when working outside that fresh airborne contaminants may settle on the car after rinsing off.
-Wiping the car dry with a microfibre drying towel can then result in these contaminants causing marring as they are trapped by the towel and then drawn across underlying surfaces.
-Secondly, as paint is dried off, all lubrication is effectively removed, meaning that the friction between the towel and the paint increases.
+Wiping the car dry with a microfibre drying towel can result in such contaminants causing marring as they are trapped by the towel and drawn across the bodywork.
+Secondly, as paint is dried off, all lubrication is effectively removed, meaning that the friction between the towel and the bodywork increases.
 This in itself can be enough to cause marring on some paint finishes.

 |Voltage:||220 - 240 v|